PavanShetty3/Lever-Failure-Analysis/README.md

 data=pd.read_csv("C:\\Users\\Pavan R Shetty\\Desktop\\Project\\Acute Liver Failure.csv")
 ```
 # 2) Data Analysis
-### In this process, the data in the dataset is analysed and useful informations are obtained which makes it easy for decision making.
+### In this process, the data in the dataset is analyzed and useful information are obtained which makes it easy for decision making.

 ### a) This displays the entire dataset.
 ```